Canon SX60 vs Sony RX0

 It is notable that the SX60 has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SX60 and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the RX0 have been discontinued, but can regularly be found used on ebay.
 The SX60 was replaced by the Canon SX70, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the SX60 and RX0 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Sony RX0 Manual.

 So what conclusions can be drawn?
 Is the Canon SX60 better than the Sony RX0 or vice versa?
 The listing below highlights the relative strengths of the two models.